-Typhoon lashes south China after killing 36 in Philippines
+Typhoon lashes south China after killing 64 in Philippines

 “That was not an authorized evacuation center,” Palangdan said, but expressed sadness that the villagers, many of them poor miners, had few options to survive in a region where big corporations have profited immensely from gold mines.

-Police Superintendent Pelita Tacio said rescuers pulled out seven bodies from the huge mound of mud and rocks.
-She said they were scrambling to pull out the body of another victim before she left the area Sunday.
+Police Superintendent Pelita Tacio said 34 villagers had died and 36 remained missing in the landslides in Ucab and another village in Itogon town.
+Rescuers were scrambling to pull out the body of a victim from the mound of mud and rocks in Ucab before Tacio left the area Sunday.

 “It’s very sad.
 I could hear villagers wailing in their homes near the site of the accident,” Tacio said by phone.

-Rescuers stopped their search intermittently because of heavy rain, and the search and rescue operation was suspended at nightfall and will resume at daybreak Monday, Palangdan said.
+Rescuers were hampered by rain and mud, and the search and rescue operation was suspended at nightfall and will resume at daybreak Monday, Palangdan said.
+Police and their vehicles could not immediately reach the landside-hit area because the ground was unstable and soaked from the heavy rains, regional police chief Rolando Nana told the ABS-CBN TV network.

-Overall, at least 36 people have died in typhoon-related incidents in the Philippines, mostly from landslides and collapsed houses.
+Overall, at least 64 people have died in typhoon incidents in the northern Philippines, mostly from landslides and collapsed houses, according to the national police.
+Forty-five other people were missing and 33 were injured in the storm.

-Mangkhut made landfall on Saturday on the northeastern tip of Luzon island in the Philippines with sustained winds of 127 mph and gusts of 158 mph.
+The hardest-hit province was Benguet, where 38 people died, mostly in two landslides, and 37 are missing, the police said.

-The Philippines appeared to have been spared the high number of casualties many had feared.
+Still, the Philippines appeared to have been spared the high number of casualties many had feared.
 In 2013, Typhoon Haiyan left more than 7,300 people dead or missing, flattened villages and displaced more than 5 million in the central Philippines.
 A massive evacuation ahead of Mangkhut helped lessen potential casualties, with about 87,000 people evacuating from high-risk areas, officials said.

 Philippine National Police Director General Oscar Albayalde told The Associated Press that 20 people died in the Cordillera mountain region, four in nearby Nueva Vizcaya province and another outside of the two regions.
 Three more deaths were reported in northeastern Cagayan province, where the typhoon made landfall.